geniusboywonder/BotArmy/docs/updated_psd1.md

   - Auto-reconnection with exponential backoff and connection health monitoring
   - Message persistence and delivery guarantee for critical communications
   - Heartbeat mechanism for connection validation and cleanup
-  - Integration with Message Bus for agent handoffs, logs, and artifact storage
 - **Human Action Queue:**
-  - Priority-based notifications in Command Center chat with contextual information and decision options
+  - Priority-based notifications with contextual information and decision options
-  - Modal interfaces for complex decision forms with validation (future enhancement)
+  - Modal interfaces for complex decision forms with validation
   - Deadline tracking and escalation for time-sensitive decisions
   - Action history and audit trail for decision accountability